 Talk to your vet if your dog exhibits any of these symptoms.
-Yeast infections often require medication to eliminate, but digestion-related problems will usually resolve on their own once you complete the prescribed antibiotic regimen.
-Nevertheless, your vet may be able to prescribe other medications that will help settle your dog’s stomach.
+Yeast infections often require medication to eliminate, but digestion-related problems will sometimes resolve on their own once you complete the prescribed antibiotic regimen.
+Nevertheless, your vet may be able to prescribe other medications or a course of probiotics that will help settle your dog’s stomach.

 Rarely, dogs can suffer from allergic reactions to antibiotics.
 Sometimes, these reactions can be quite serious, so contact your vet immediately if your dog suffers from hives, swelling (particularly of the face or throat), or breathing difficulties, or he exhibits any unusual behaviors.

 Important Tips for Dogs Taking Antibiotics

 Antibiotics are pretty simple to administer, but there are a few things you’ll want to keep in mind when giving them to your dog.
 Be sure to follow your vet’s instructions (as well as those appearing on the product label) and try to incorporate these tips as best you can.

 → Give your dog his medicine at mealtimes unless your vet tells you otherwise.
 Some antibiotics can upset a dog’s stomach, but you can usually reduce the severity of the gastrointestinal distress by giving your dog his medicine on a full belly.

 → Consider administering probiotic supplements to your dog during and after a course of antibiotics.
 Some antibiotics will kill the beneficial bacteria living in your dog’s intestines, which can trigger a variety of intestinal issues.
 By providing your dog with a probiotic supplement, you can help restore these bacterial colonies to their proper levels.